techrelay/cv/content/about.md

 **E-Books:** Automate the boring stuff, Powershell in a month of lunches.

-**LAB:** I am constantly adding hardware to my lab, Spinning up new application, software, etc... to stay current with emerging tech.
+**LAB:** I am constantly adding hardware to my lab, Spinning up new Appliances and Applications, Software, etc... to stay current with emerging tech.

 ## Education